 Here's a question then... if a guy is trying to race you, and you roll down the window and ask him if he's a cop, and he says "NO" (but really is a cop), is that entrapment?
-Because you're doing something you wouldnt normally do (i.e. race a police officer).
+Because you're doing something you wouldnt normally do :p (i.e. race a police officer).

 If it's any consolation...
 Once you're arrested the police are NOT allowed to promise you any compensation or favors in order to induce you to give up your rights, whether the promise is genuine or not.

-I'm no legal expert either (I took just enough law courses to make me dangerous ).
+I'm no legal expert either (I took just enough law courses to make me dangerous :D ).
 These are just general, legal principles .
 Their may be some contradicting case law out their to support individual cases though.
 It just that "cops can't engage in street racing in order to enforce street racing" sounds like policy rather than something a legislature would enact a law for.
 If it did happen, the officer might get a reprimand in his file, or an "unpaid vacation" for violating the policy, but, unfortunately, you'd still lose your license.
-Another general, legal principle: Someone elses bad deeds are not a legal defense for yours... unless that misdeed happens to be entrapment, of course.im not trying to be a know it all, but im just curious now
+Another general, legal principle: Someone elses bad deeds are not a legal defense for yours... unless that misdeed happens to be entrapment, of course.:D

-You sound like a moron yourself.
+You sound like a moron yourself.:nice:

-I know every time I've ridden with a cop, it was the patrolman's job to raid methlabs and enforce our immigration laws.
+I know every time I've ridden with a cop, it was the patrolman's job to raid methlabs and enforce our immigration laws. :rolleyes:

 Let's not forget the fact that the lowly, unappreciated patrolmen don't get paid nearly enough for what they do, and they don't get to pick their jobs.